pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 ```

-See the folders  `data_examples` for examples.
+See the folder  `data_examples` for examples.

 ## Data and annotation formatting for downstream ML

-All ML functions of Kinbiont take as input a matrix of results (i.e., the output of a fit) and a matrix of features(e.g., the concentration of antibiotics present in any well).
+All ML functions of Kinbiont take as input a matrix of results (i.e., the outputs of a fit) and a matrix of features (e.g., the concentration of antibiotics present in any well).

 ```julia
 downstream_decision_tree_regression(Kinbiont_results,